Quantum complexity across thermal phase transition in the transverse field Ising chain with long-range couplings: Results and Discussion

 \section{Results and Discussion}

 In Fig.~\ref{fig:gap_vs_beta_diffN}, we show the evolution of $\Delta$, $S$, and $\chi$ as functions of the inverse temperature $\beta$ for eight different system sizes $N$, while keeping $\alpha = 1.8$ in Fig.~\ref{fig:gap_vs_beta_diffN_a} and $\alpha = 1.8$ in Fig.~\ref{fig:gap_vs_beta_diffN_b}, with $h = 0.0$.
 Focusing on the leftmost panel, which displays $\Delta$ versus $\beta$, we observe that at high temperatures (low $\beta$), $\Delta \approx 1$.
 This corresponds to $\lambda_1 \approx 1$, indicating the absence of quantum entanglement and the classical nature of the thermal state.
 In this regime, thermal fluctuations dominate and effectively suppress quantum correlations.
 As $\beta$ increases, $\Delta$ decreases smoothly from $1$ to $0$, with a more rapid decay near the critical point, as evidenced by the $\chi = \partial \Delta / \partial \beta$ plot.
 At large $\beta$, $\Delta \approx 0$ signifies the entangled ground state given by an equal superposition of the all-up and all-down spin configurations of the LRTFIM at $h=0$.
 The two rightmost panels of Fig.~\ref{fig:gap_vs_beta_diffN} show the entanglement entropy $S$ as a function of $\beta$.
 Starting from $ S\approx 0$ at high temperature, $S$ increases with decreasing temperature, exhibiting a peak before saturating to $1$ (note that $S$ is scaled by $\log 2$).
 This behavior reflects the transition from a maximally mixed, entanglement-less thermal state at high $T$ to a GHZ-like entangled state at low $T$.
 The collective temperature dependence of $\Delta$, $\chi$, and $S$ thus provides clear signatures of a finite-temperature transition.
 Fig~\ref{fig:gap_vs_beta_diffN} further illustrates the finite-size effects in these quantities near the transition.
 We find that the critical inverse temperature $\beta_c$ is more strongly affected by finite-size effects for $\alpha = 0.8$.
-In this case, the pick in $\chi$ gradually shifts towards lower $\beta$ as $N$ increases.
-On the other hand, for $\alpha=1.8$, the $\chi$ peak does not shift with increasing $N$.
+In this case, the pick in $\chi$ or $S$ gradually shifts towards lower $\beta$ as $N$ increases.
+On the other hand, for $\alpha=1.8$, there is no noticeable shift in these picks with increasing $N$.
 The result consistently captures the fact that the finite-size effect is more pronounced in the long-range limit than in the short-range regime.
-In Sec .~\ref {Sec:4.1} we analyze $\beta_c$ through a finite-size scaling of the order parameter $\Delta$.
-Our estimate of $\beta_c$'s for both the $\alpha$'s is marked through the vertical dashed line.\\
+In Sec .~\ref {Sec:4.1} we analyze the $\beta_c$'s through a finite-size scaling of the order parameter $\Delta$.
+Our estimate of $\beta_c$'s for both the $\alpha$'s are marked through the vertical dashed lines.\\